Dvorak Hall, Prague.

 if you have questions.

-All approved trips abroad on Cal Poly business must be covered by the Foreign Travel Insurance Program.
-The insurance must be paid by a Cal Poly department or dean's office.
-A generic card will be emailed to the traveler with the insurance information.The department or dean's office may request reimbursement from the student.
+Step 10: All approved travel abroad on Cal Poly business must be covered by the Foreign Travel Insurance Program.
 Insurance coverage will be for the duration of the trip conducted on Cal Poly business.
 Personal travel days before or after the Cal Poly business trip will NOT

 Step 11: All approved student travel registrations will incur a $200 fee starting with trips that depart January 1, 2018 or later.
 This may include, but is not limited to, attending or presenting at a conference, conducting research, participating in an academic or athletic competition, participating in a club activity, or participating in a non-credit international field trip.
 This fee is in addition to any other expenses, including the foreign travel insurance fee.